-The practicum courses SWRK 6900, 6901, 7900 and 7901 allows students to test in the field with supervision the generalist perspective they learned in the classroom and methods of assessing based on the ecosystems model.
-In practicum students meet a range of clients, and cultural diversity and growing in their self-awareness and abilities to help clients of various backgrounds and with different problems.
+The practicum courses SWRK 6900, 6901, 7900 and 7901 allow students to test the generalist perspective they learned in the classroom in the field with supervision, oversight, and guidance.
+In practicum students meet a range of culturally diverse clients and grow their self-awareness and abilities to help clients of various backgrounds and with different problems.
 Therefore, the practicum unites and reinforces the themes of foundation and advanced courses.
-The practicum courses also include regular on-campus practice seminars.
+The practicum courses also include regular synchronous practice seminars.
 These are an integral part of student learning and HPU's supervision of the learning environment in which the students are placed.

-In order to make possible integration of learning in concurrent field and class, constant collaboration between the agency and the MSW program is necessary.
-Administrators, field instructors, practicum instructors, students need to share in those activities which will enhance the quality of the total education program.
+In order to make create integration of learning in concurrent field and class, constant collaboration between the agency and the MSW program is necessary.
+Administrators, field instructors, practicum instructors, and students share in those activities which will enhance the quality of the total education program.